 Will your weak security leave your clients waiting in line?

-Fuel shortages are still a problem in many key markets served by the pipeline system, with as many as 80 percent of gas stations in Washington, DC reportedly being without fuel as of Saturday morning.
+Fuel shortages continue to be a problem in many key markets served by the pipeline system.
+As many as 80 percent of gas stations in Washington, D.C. were without fuel as of Saturday morning.

-But instead of being able to fill their car with gas, cybersecurity experts across the nation worry about the message the Colonial Pipeline hack is sending to other hacking groups and the cybersecurity readiness of their potential targets.
+Instead of being able to fill their car with gas, cybersecurity experts across the nation worry about the message the Colonial Pipeline hack is sending to other hacking groups.

 Ransomware Attacks Are Common

-If you’re not paying attention to cybersecurity-related news, then ransomware attacks may seem relatively rare to you, affecting only large enterprises and organizations.
-The reality is, unfortunately, very different.
+If you don’t pay attention to cybersecurity-related news, then ransomware attacks may seem rare to you.
+Perhaps that they only affect large enterprises and organizations.
+The reality is very different.

-In 2020, there were a total of 304 million ransomware attacks worldwide, and a 62 percent increase from a year prior.
-From time to time, cybercriminals successfully pull off a headline-worthy attack, but most ransomware attacks never receive any publicity.
+In 2020, there were a total of 304 million ransomware attacks worldwide.
+That amounted to a 62 percent increase from the year prior.
+From time to time, cybercriminals pull off a headline-worthy attack, but most ransomware attacks never receive any publicity.

-Even the villain behind the Colonial Pipeline ransomware hack, the DarkSide hacking group, typically focuses on lower-end ransoms, asking their victims anywhere from $80,000 to $100,000 to regain access to their data.
-Typically, DarkSide performs about 10 smaller hacks a month, earning them $12 million a year.
+The threat actor behind the Colonial Pipeline ransomware hack, the DarkSide hacking group, typically focuses on lower-end ransoms.
+They demand these victims pay anywhere between $80,000 to $100,000 to regain access to their data.
+They perform about 10 smaller hacks a month earning them $12 million a year.

-Because hacking groups are motivated primarily by money (as DarkSide stated in their ransom note), targeting smaller businesses and avoiding the attention of news reporters and three-letter agencies suits them well.
+Hackers are motivated by money.
+Targeting smaller businesses and avoiding the attention of news reporters and three-letter agencies, suits them well.

 Paying the Ransom Is Not the Right Solution

 The DarkSide hacking group took down Colonial Pipeline’s billing system, leaving it unable to track fuel distribution and bill customers.
-The hackers also stole approximately 140 GB of accounting and research & development data from the company’s servers and preloaded them online to be automatically published.
+The hackers also stole approximately 140 GB of accounting, research, and development data from the company’s servers.
+They then preloaded them online to be published.

-From the financial point of view, paying the ransom was likely a relatively easy decision, but decisions like this send the wrong message, emboldening other groups going forward.
+From the financial point of view, paying the ransom was an easy decision.
+Unfortunately, decisions like this send the wrong message.
+They embolden other groups going forward.

-For the same reason, the FBI and other law enforcement groups discourage ransomware victims from paying the ransom, recommending them to focus on improving their defenses and recovery capabilities, instead.
+For the same reason, the FBI and other law enforcement groups discourage ransomware victims from paying the ransom.
+They recommend focusing on improving their defenses and recovery capabilities instead.

 Prevent Weak Security from Leaving Your Clients Waiting in Line

-As dangerous as they are, ransomware attacks can be avoided by following basic ransomware prevention best practices:
+As dangerous as they are, you can avoid ransomware attacks by following basic ransomware prevention best practices:

-- Cybersecurity awareness training with simulated phishing attacks: Hacking groups like DarkSide rely heavily on social engineering techniques to obtain access credentials that allow them to circumvent established cybersecurity defenses with minimal effort.
-Employees should be taught to recognize them by completing cybersecurity awareness training.
+Hacking groups rely on social engineering techniques to obtain credentials that allow them to evade established cybersecurity defenses with minimal effort.
+Employees should learn how to recognize them by completing cybersecurity awareness training.

-- Backup and recovery: Ransomware attacks are so effective because organizations can’t afford to lose their data.
-By creating backups of all important data and storing them offline in an encrypted format, you gain the ability to wipe affected devices clean and recover everything you need in order to do your work.
+Ransomware attacks are effective because organizations can’t afford to lose their data.
+You can save yourself the loss by creating backups of important data and storing it offline in an encrypted format.
+That way if suffer an attack, you can wipe affected devices clean and recover everything you need do your work.

-- Cybersecurity response plan: You should have a documented, written plan to guide your response to a ransomware attack.
-The plan should describe everyone’s roles and responsibilities, detail mandatory notification procedures, and include other essential information.
+You should have a documented, written plan to guide your response to a ransomware attack.
+The plan should:

-- Activity monitoring: Because of how ransomware works, its activity on the network leaves behind an easily recognizable signature, and there are many tools and solutions that can spot it early on, giving you time to act before it’s too late.
+Ransomware leaves behind an easily recognizable signature on the network.
+There are many tools and solutions that can spot it early – giving you time to act.

-We are passionate about helping our clients leverage technology to grow and SECURE their businesses.
-Get in touch with us if we can be of assistance or to learn more about our managed cybersecurity services.
+We are passionate about helping leaders like you leverage technology to grow and secure your business.
+Feel free to contact us if we can be of assistance or to learn more about our managed cybersecurity services.